luigimicco/luigimicco/README.md

 - 👋  Hi, I’m @luigimicco
 - 👀  I’m interested in watching tv movies and coding
-- 🌱  I’m currently learning Flutter
+- 🌱  I'm currently learning Flutter, but without leaving other languages ​​behind
-- 💞️  I’m looking to collaborate on a flutter project to test my skills
+- 💞️  I am looking for a (large) Flutter project to test and improve my skills
 - 💼  Do you want ask me something?
 I am happy to help.
 Any freelance work?
 Do you want contact me ?
 [Telegram](https://t.me/luigimicco), [LinkedIn](https://www.linkedin.com/in/luigi-micco/), [Slack](https://join.slack.com/t/luigimicco/shared_invite/zt-10ulfkb43-ObGWUbgYh8m1kBsJXLWHtg).

 I don't code for fun, I code for fun projects.
 If you think you have an interesting project where you could involve me, please get in touch.